Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 On the other hand, puncture resistance, the ability of a tire to initially resist a puncture, is important if you have no recourse other than to get off your bike and replace your tube.

-By my lights, puncture resistance testing data essentially evaluates the strength of your puncture belt and the thickness of your side walls.
+By my lights, puncture resistance testing data essentially evaluates the strength of your puncture belt and the thickness of your tread and side walls.
 It’s at best a poor surrogate measure for the puncture resilience of a sealant-filled tubeless tire, the true indicator of whether you’ll be able to continue riding when your tire punctures out on the road.

 A test that measured whether and how fast a tubeless bike tire resealed punctures of different sizes in the bottom and side of the tire spinning at cycling speeds would be more useful in choosing between them than the small differences in puncture resistance.
 Another test that evaluated the relative effectiveness of different sealants would be a bonus.